Design in the Solar System ,

 except Mercury and Pluto (which have inclinations of 7 and 17.2 degrees,

 respectively).
-All the planets as well as all known asteroids (objects
+All the planets as well as almost all asteroids (objects

 orbiting mostly between Mars and Jupiter) move in a right-handed sense